jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

 - Accessing the internet to find information
 - Performing calculations and logical reasoning
 - Synthesizing information from multiple sources

+**Graph Compilation and Invocation Pattern:**
+When used via the entry point, the multi-agent system follows a specific compilation and invocation pattern:
+- **Single Graph Compilation**: The workflow graph is compiled once during system initialization
+- **Configuration Supply**: Entry point supplies graph configuration and prompts to the multi-agent system factory
+- **Factory Processing**: Factory processes configuration contents and sets appropriate values in the graph
+- **Prompt Injection**: Factory injects prompts when building and compiling the graph
+- **Per-Question Invocation**: The compiled graph is invoked once per question to be answered
+- **Isolated Graph State**: Each question has its own isolated graph state when the graph is invoked
+- **Batch Processing**: When the entry point script iterates through multiple questions, a new graph state is created for each question
+- **Single Question Per Run**: A single graph run will answer only one question
+- **No State Crossing**: There will never be any crossing of questions in the same state - each question maintains complete isolation
+- **Graph State Return**: After each graph run, the entry point receives the complete graph state containing all workflow information
+- **Output Extraction**: The entry point extracts the final answer and reasoning trace from the returned graph state
+- **Batch Results Storage**: Extracted answers and reasoning traces are stored in batch result files for all processed questions

 **Why the System Exists:**
 The system employs a multi-agent approach to break down complex reasoning problems into specialized tasks: